Who are we?

 Dr Gareth Terry

-My research has explored men’s sexual and reproductive health and decision-making, men’s embodiment and experiences of illness, injury, and body modification, the decision to be ‘childfree’ (for men and women), sexual consent practices (and implications of these for sexual violence), and more recently work in rehabilitation, disability and access (informed by critical rehabilitation studies).
-I also have a growing interest in research that draws on principles and practices of co-design, and its implications for knowledge translation activity.
+I am broadly interested in the intersections of gender, bodies, and health.
+My research has explored men’s sexual and reproductive health and decision-making, and men’s embodiment and experiences of illness, injury, and body modification.
+I have also been involved in research exploring the decision to be ‘childfree’ (for men and women), sexual consent practices (and implications of these for sexual violence), reproductive health in mid-life, and most recently work in rehabilitation, disability and access (informed by critical rehabilitation studies).

-You can find out more about me on my AUT staff page or via Google Scholar.
+You can find out more about me on my Massey Staff page or via Google Scholar